mkallipo/mkallipo.github.io/_pages/research.md

 # Preprints
+## Recent

+-
+## From a time long, long ago

-- <span style="font-size:12px;">M. Kallipoliti and P. Papasoglu, A new topological characterization of the plane (from a time long, long ago).</span>
+- M. Kallipoliti and P. Papasoglu, A new topological characterization of the plane.

 ---